Quilter, painter, and gadget queen Jan T. loves all things creative. Here are her ideas for turning your caravan into a

-The inside was very worn and stained, showing its age, leaky in parts, and daylight could be seen under the sink.
+The inside was very worn and stained- showing its age- and leaky in parts.
+In daylight, the leaks could be seen under the sink.

 We left the bed base because it had a drawer and some excellent storage room for large pieces of batting and for books.
 We placed a long, low wooden bookcase on top for my books and magazines.
 The existing wardrobe was great for storing my fabrics in colour sets inside Itty Bitty Bins™.

 Once gutted, the space was a respectable 12x8'.
 Very usable.